 Rick – How does NSD fit into your program design?

-You bet, here you go:
+You bet; here you go:

 Rick – Where can people get more information about you?

-Our website, which is about to be upgraded, is www.mcconnelltraining.com, and you can find McConnell Athletics on Facebook.
+We are about to upgrade our website, www.mcconnelltraining.com, and you can find McConnell Athletics on Facebook.
 My email address is [email protected].

-Thank you Vince.
+Thank you, Vince.

 Rick Kaselj, MS